francislz/mine-sweeper/NOTES.md

     AND there are no bombs on the neighboring squares THEN that square should now be visible
     AND the number of bombs on neighboring squares should be 0

+### Pomodoro 4 🍅

+- 🚧 Implement logic to add bombs to the board (US 3)

+  - ⚠ UAT 3.2:
+    GIVEN that the game has started
+    AND the board was already created
+    WHEN I have the position of the bombs
+    THEN I should have the board updated with the bombs positions

+- ⚠ Implement logic for user to clear a square without bombs

+  - ⚠ UAT 4.1:
+    GIVEN that the game has started
+    AND the board has all the bombs positions
+    AND there still are uncleared squares on the board WHEN I clear a square without a bomb
+    AND there are no bombs on the neighboring squares THEN that square should now be visible
+    AND the number of bombs on neighboring squares should be 0

+- ⚠ US 5: User makes a move to an empty square with neighbor bombs

+  - ⚠ UAT 5.1:
+    GIVEN that the game has started
+    AND the board has all the bombs positions
+    AND there still are uncleared squares on the board WHEN I clear a square without a bomb
+    AND there is 1 bomb on the square at the TOP of one that is being cleared THEN that square should now be visible
+    AND the number of bombs on neighboring squares should be 1

+  - ⚠ UAT 5.2:
+    GIVEN that the game has started
+    AND the board has all the bombs positions
+    AND there still are uncleared squares on the board WHEN I clear a square without a bomb
+    AND there is 1 bomb on the square at the TOP of one that is being cleared AND there is 1 bomb on the square at the LEFT of one that is being cleared THEN that square should now be visible
+    AND the number of bombs on neighboring squares should be 2

+  - ⚠ UAT 5.3:
+    GIVEN that the game has started
+    AND the board has all the bombs positions
+    AND there still are uncleared squares on the board WHEN I clear a square without a bomb
+    AND there is 1 bomb on the square at the TOP of one that is being cleared AND there is 1 bomb on the square at the LEFT of one that is being cleared AND there is 1 bomb on the square at the BOTTOM of one that is being cleared THEN that square should now be visible
+    AND the number of bombs on neighboring squares should be 3